Adedamola99/EdSphere/README.md

 ### 1. User-friendly Interface

-Enjoy a seamless and intuitive interface for effortless navigation.
+Enjoy a seamless and intuitive interface for effortless navigation

 ### 2. School Activity Management